m-vila/Best-restaurants-in-Bangalore/README.md

 **Recommendations to open a new restaurant**

-There are more cheap/affordable restaurants than expensive ones, this says a lot about the preferences about habitants in Bangalore, this is why I would go for an affordable restaurant:
+There are more affordable restaurants than expensive ones, this says a lot about the preferences about habitants in Bangalore, this is why I would go for an affordable restaurant:

-    a) Chains are popular, so if the first restaurant goes well then I would invest in turning it into a chain
+    a) Chains are popular, so if the first restaurant goes well then I would invest in turning it into a chain.
-    b) Offer online order - as it is a differential added value
+    b) Offer online order - it could be a differential added value.
-    c) Cuisine: there are no good cheap Chinese or Biryani restaurants
+    c) Cuisine: there are no good cheap Chinese or Biryani restaurants.
-    d) Location: there are no good cheap restaurants in Koramangala 4th Block, Jayanagar, Koramangala 7th Block, Koramangala 5th Block
+    d) Location: there are no good cheap restaurants in Koramangala 4th Block, Jayanagar, Koramangala 7th Block or Koramangala 5th Block.